 In addition, the Faculty of Engineering has established The Engineering Academy to increase widening access participation by delivering various pathways to a range of engineering degrees.
 The Engineering Academy is a pioneering programme that offers an alternative route into university and employment as a Strathclyde student.
 The first year is an enhanced HNC programme with direct transfer into second year of an engineering degree.
 The Academy is a collaboration between the University of Strathclyde, partner colleges and the engineering industry.

 The Centre for Lifelong Learning (CLL) is renowned locally and internationally in educational gerontology and providing learning for older adults.
 With the largest programme of university-based learning opportunities aimed at those over 50 in Europe, we aim to meet the increasingly diverse learning needs of older people.
-Through the Centre for Lifelong Learning at Strathclyde, over 2500 adult learners take a range of classes each year and our programmes are constantly evolving to cater for the interests of this demographic.
+Through the Centre for Lifelong Learning at Strathclyde, over 2500 adult learners take a range of classes each year and our programmes are constantly evolving to cater to the interests of this demographic.

 Our current programmes can be viewed below;